About This Product

 1- It’s an Ancient Medicinal Herb

 Ashwagandha is one of the most important herbs in Ayurveda, a form of alternative medicine based on Indian principles of natural healing.
 It has been used for over 3,000 years to relieve stress, increase energy levels and improve concentration.
 “Ashwagandha” is Sanskrit for “smell of the horse,” which refers to both its unique smell and ability to increase strength.
 Its botanical name is Withania somnifera, and it’s also known by several other names, including Indian ginseng and winter cherry.
 The ashwagandha plant is a small shrub with yellow flowers that’s native to India and North Africa.
-Extracts or powder from the plant’s root or leaves are used to treat a variety of conditions.
+Extracts or powder from the plant’s root or leaves is used to treat a variety of conditions.
 Many of its health benefits are attributed to its high concentration of withanolides, which have been shown to fight inflammation and tumor growth.

 2- It Can Reduce Blood Sugar Level

 In several studies, ashwagandha has been shown to lower blood sugar levels.
 One test-tube study found that it increased insulin secretion and improved insulin sensitivity in muscle cells.
 Also, several human studies have confirmed its ability to reduce blood sugar levels in both healthy people and those with diabetes.
 Additionally, in one four-week study in people with schizophrenia, those treated with ashwagandha had an average reduction in fasting blood sugar levels of 13.5 mg/dL, compared to 4.5 mg/dL in those who received a placebo.
-What’s more, in a small study in six people with type 2 diabetes, supplementing with ashwagandha for 30 days lowered fasting blood sugar levels as effectively as an oral diabetes medication.
+What’s more, in a small study in six people with type 2 diabetes, supplementing with ashwagandha for 30 days lowered fasting blood sugar levels as effectively as oral diabetes medication.

 3- It Has Anti-Cancer Properties